Who We Are

 Cynthia C. Harris, MPH

-Visionary and Founding Playwright
+Founding Playwright

 Ms. Harris has been committed to the advancement of women through art, education, research, activism, and outreach over the past 15 years.
 In her capacity as a Project Coordinator with Emory University, Vanderbilt University, and Meharry Medical College, she developed and implemented policies, trainings, and outreach materials integral to the recruitment and retention of women of color into inter-disciplinary health disparities research studies.